zhiyaoxie/zhiyaoxie.github.io/_pages/recruitment.md

 * **Recruitment in** [Chinese](https://www.1point3acres.com/bbs/forum.php?mod=viewthread&tid=948482&page=1#pid17998340){: .btn--paper}

 * **Qualifications**: It is preferred if you have a good background in any of these fields: machine learning, VLSI design, computer engineering, algorithm design, etc. Strong programming ability or machine learning background is a huge plus.
 Ideally we look for students satisfying the criteria below, which is just for your reference:
-    * University: QS top 500 for Bachelor degree or QS top 300 for Master degree
+    * University: QS top 500 for Bachelor-degree university or QS top 300 for Master-degree university
     * Grade: grade > 85/100 or rank top 25% (unnecessary for top universities)
     * Serious research experience (with publications/drafts in submission)
     * Good programming skill (Python is enough, C/C++ experience is a plus)
-    * Expertise in one direction (ML, IC, computer arch, math, etc.)
+    * Expertise in one direction (ML, data analysis, IC, EDA, computer arch, math, etc.)

 * **Basic Program Information**: HKUST ranked No.34 in QS World University Rankings 2022.
 The Ph.D. program duration is 3-4 years, depending on whether the student holds a relevant research master's degree.
 The basic monthly salary of Ph.D. students is about HKD 18K.
 Learn more about the program [here](https://prog-crs.ust.hk/pgprog/2022-23/mphil-phd-ece){: .btn--paper}.